Julian/lean.nvim/README.rst

 Particularly if you're also a VSCode user, there may be other plugins you're interested in.
 Below is a (hopelessly incomplete) list of a few:

+* `actions-preview.nvim <https://github.com/aznhe21/actions-preview.nvim>`_ for showing a preview of what a code action would change

 * `nvim-lightbulb <https://github.com/kosayoda/nvim-lightbulb>`_ for signalling when code actions are available

 * `goto-preview <https://github.com/rmagatti/goto-preview>`_ for peeking definitions (instead of jumping to them)